 An employee salon is similar to most types of businesses.
 You bring on W2 employees and pay them to work for your business.

 In this setup, you 100% control everything about the business.
 What products people use, the quality of the service, and when people work.
 But it also requires more upfront capital to make sure you can cover the inflated business expenses, which increases based on how much you are paying people and all of the products/supplies you have to provide.

-If you work at this kind of salon, you have a more reliable paycheck, but it probably means you will make less money as most of the profits for your services go back to the business.
+If you work at this kind of salon, you have a more reliable paycheck, but it probably means you will make less money as most of your services' profits go back to the business.

 It is also worth noting that this business model is more expensive than the other options.
-But it has the potential to generate more profit if you can keep people around and fill the salon with appointments.
+But it can generate more profit if you can keep people around and fill the salon with appointments.